 In other words, if you take the time to develop a good outreach email strategy, and you offer your media contacts value for their time, then they will be more than happy to write about you.
-Journalists, bloggers and influencers alike all appreciate quality content which resonates with their audience.
+Journalists, bloggers, and influencers alike all appreciate quality content that resonates with their audience.
 For this reason, if you pitch them something of value and you pitch it in a memorable way, these professionals have little reason to turn you down.

 How to develop a winning cold outreach email strategy

 Before you launch any media outreach campaign, you must first determine if you have something valuable to say.
 Once you’ve developed a news story, you must evaluate it to make sure it is newsworthy and people will actually care about it.
 Don’t be like the boy who cried wolf.
 Pitching the media every time something small happens in your company is a surefire way to be ignored when you actually have a big story to share.

 Identifying the value your story holds will help you to know what aspects of this story to highlight when you’re talking to journalists.
 Provided that you can frame your story in terms of the value it offers them, they will be excited to share this story.

 In order for your story to be newsworthy, it must meet at least one of the following criteria:

 - Timeliness: Your announcement must be new or linked to a significant event in recent news.

 - Proximity: Your announcement must affect people within your community or immediate neighborhood.